-This course is an introduction to analysis, modeling, design, and testing of analog electronic circuits in a practical laboratory setting.
-The laboratory is centered around a robot platform and includes design, Spice simulations, prototyping and testing of circuits necessary to drive and remote control the robot.
-The required prerequisite for ECEN 2830 is ECEN 2270 Introduction to Circuits & Electronics.
-The required co-requisite is ECEN 2260 Circuits as Systems.
-Experiments include:
+This course is an introduction to the analysis, modeling, design, and testing of analog electronic circuits in a practical laboratory setting.
+The laboratory is centered around a robot platform and includes design, Spice simulations, prototyping and testing of the circuits necessary to drive and remote control the robot.

 - An introduction to prototyping, simulations and testing of analog circuits